astrowonk/search_transcripts/README.md

 # Transcript Search

-This code was designed to make OpenAI's whisper transcripts easily searchable. i.e. to find out at what time in a transcript a certain topic was discusesd, etc. However, it should work with any folder of .VTT files.
+This code was designed to make a large number of OpenAI's whisper transcripts easily searchable.
+So one can find a particular passage or term occurs and at what time in the transcript.
+However, it should work with any folder of .VTT files: non just OpenAI transcripts of podcasts.

 I used Whisper OpenAI to transcribe [the Accidental Tech Podcast](https://atp.fm), and [a live search engine of the transcipts are here](https://marcoshuerta.com/dash/atp_search/), powered by this module (specifically `SearchTranscripts`).